Paolo9711/flutter_recoil/README.md

 - Implement `Atom` and `Selector` classes
 - Manage Recoil State using `useRecoilSelectorStat` or `useRecoilAtomState`
+- Manage `effects` for Atom

 ## Getting started

 See `example/lib/main.dart` for full example usage

 ## Usage